Vladimira Mesko Briestenska, founder and CEO of The Future Farm tells us about safety in entrepreneurship.

 In terms of the ways in which we work, we were working remotely before the pandemic; hence we were comfortable with the remote model.
 However, we have been experimenting with the frequency of our team meetings to engage and find ways to cultivate belonging and maintain the more organic connections that you can have meeting somebody in the corridor of an office.
-Finding the right balance between screen time overload and not losing productivity and the team spirit has certainly been a focus.
+Finding the right balance between screen time overload and not losing productivity and team spirit has certainly been a focus.
 And also, how do you support each other through this difficult time, not forgetting about our individual mental and emotional health.

 Did you have to make difficult choices regarding human resources, and what are the lessons learned?

 Vladimira Mesko Briestenska: Given the nature of our business, where most of our team members have a portfolio of 1-2 other projects that they are working on, it allowed most of us to sustain and support our living needs.
 In the case where one of our teammates needed to secure a more stable income, we decided together that letting go was the best solution for both sides.
-In reflection, the learning has been to keeping conversations open and transparent, sharing the state of the business with the team, and also to listen to the needs of individual team members and find solutions for those together where possible.
+In reflection, the learning has been to keep conversations open and transparent, share the state of the business with the team, and also listen to the needs of individual team members and find solutions for those together where possible.